mauro3/CORDS/Workshop-Reproducible-Research/lectures/dependencies_slides.md

 ---

+##  Distinguishing between analysis dependencies and core functions dependencies
+  - it may make sense to also compartmentalize the dependencies between `src` and `scripts`,
+  - this is so that you have a minimal working environment to simply reuse the `src` functions and classes in other, related project.
+  - What can come handy is to specify the `src` folder as a package.
+You can do that easily with development tools

+---

 ## Advanced topic: package development

 |  | Python | R | Julia |
 | --- | --- | --- | --- |